structurizr/structurizr.github.io/onpremises/08-data-storage.md

 Alternatively, [Amazon Web Services S3](#amazon-web-services-s3) (or an S3 compatible service) and [Azure Blob Storage](#azure-blob-storage) can be used for data storage.
-Please be aware that, given the additional latency involved, you may encounter performance issues when using these options.
+Please be aware that, given the additional latency involved, you may encounter performance issues when using these options, and you may wish to enable [caching](#caching).

+## Workspace data

-## Amazon Web Services S3
+### Amazon Web Services S3

 The basic steps to configure S3 are: